Expan75/osgate/README.md

 # osgate

-osgate is an open source python implmentation of an indsutrial grade IoT gateway; primarily aimed at data collection via sensors in an industrial context Design-wise, the gateway is opionated.
-In short, these opinions are summarised in:
+osgate is an opionated open source python implmentation of an indsutrial grade IoT gateway; primarily aimed at data collection via sensors in an industrial context Design-wise.
+The primary opinions are:
 1. Export to a local MQTT broker (bridged to a cloud broker) is the one and only way of getting data out.
 This ensures a cloud-agnostic and durable (via persistant sessions) data export strategy.
 2. Configuration is designed with a pull-first strategy.
 This ensures the burden of truth is placed on some aggregate system rather than individual gateways.
 3. Given the point above, no internal Database is used in favour of a single cached config .json file.